-Staff Turnover Rate =

-The number of employees who terminate during a period ÷ the number of employees at midyear X 100.
+Staff Turnover Rate =The number of employees who terminate during a period ÷ the number of employees at the end of the month X 100.

 SAMPLE CALCULATION(S): A total of two employees terminate during a period (voluntary or otherwise).
-At midyear, the SN program has a total of 22 full-time and part-time employees.
+At the end of the month, the SN program has a total of 22 full-time and part-time employees.
 Therefore, the staff turnover rate for the SN program is as follows: